ykasidit/WMouseXP/README.markdown

 History
 =======

-In the past WMouseXP was a shareware program.
-Now, since my work has got much more deep and challenging - developing network-test app engines decoding GSM RR/CC/MM, WCDMA RRC, vendor-specific L1 packets, I came to learn much more from the Free-Software/Open-source world - and now mainly using Ubuntu GNU/Linux.
-Now I want to give my small contribution back to the society too - so I release it under GPL.
+In the past WMouseXP released as shareware only.

+Then, since my work has got much more deep and challenging - developing network-test app engines decoding GSM RR/CC/MM, WCDMA RRC, vendor-specific L1 packets, I came to learn much more from the Free-Software/Open-source world - and now mainly using Ubuntu GNU/Linux, I want to give my small contribution back to the society too - so I provide an alternative open-source/free-software release under GPL too.
+For a long time, it was released as GPL only.
-Apart from that, I need much more focus on my work and peaceful rest on weekends.
-I don't want to have conflicts/distraction of "commercial"/demanding/committed interest/efforts with my job/specialization.
-Happiness comes whan you are satisfied with what you have - after working moderately/balanced - not too much/less - so I think it should be "enough" commercial work to focus on my job.

-Another point that touched me was solving licence activation problems (of the DRM anti-features) especially when the customer already bought the full-version serial and then can't use it because of the DRM - and has to mail the support, wait, work hard to try solutions, just to get over the DRM.

-As now I don't have personal commercial/closed apps to distract me, I hope I can use more weekends time on learning GSM/WCDMA and related free-software/open-source projects: trying OsmocomBB, OpenBSC, etc. Also, use more time away from the computer (as I easily have neck-pain when using the computer after many years of coding and sitting too long) by jogging, cooking, travel and my home-brewed biodiesel hobby.
+Lately, after many months of GPL only, due to many reasons, I think it's more suitable to release the commercial version too so users can have a choice of easier installation/setup, while I can contribute some of the revenue to people in kiva.org (as I used to during the commercial/shareware only era) as well as get something extra (during the long GPL only release era - there was no income/donation at all - not sustainable to cover even the hosting costs).
+So I learn/decide to take this more moderate/middle way.
+Now (middle on Jan 2011) WMouseXP is a dual-licensed software.
+The main shareware release/version on www.ClearEvo.com is a bit easier to use/setup (using a commercial installer too) and is more simple to run/start, especially for non-tech users.
+The open-source/free-software version is provided here.

 *All the best wishes,
 Kasidit*